KhartesViewer/scroll2zarr/README.md

 the chunk size is 128, the program will need about 24 Gb of RAM to run efficiently.

-    If your computer is not able to provide this much memory, or page faults slow your computer down, you can specify the maximum memory size (in Gb) that should be used.
-Setting this means that the zarr files will need to be written repeatedly, which will slow down the conversion process significantly.
+    If your computer is not able to provide as much memory as needed, or if
+    page faults slow your computer down, you can specify the maximum memory size (in Gb) that should be used.
+Setting this means that the TIFF files will need to be read repeatedly in order to conserve memory, which
+    will slow down the conversion process significantly.

 * **zarr_only**: This is a flag indicating that only a single